matheus23/irreactive.com/content/software-design-by-abstraction.md

 * Recursion is better than explicit layers (??)

 Title ideas:

 * Don't do patterns!
-Program by gauging (/managin/controlling) the power of types.
+Program by gauging (/managin/controlling/judging) the power of types.
 * You need to know about the power of types to effectively program functionally.
-* You need to know about the power of types to design function programs.
+* You need to know about the power of types to design functional programs.
+* X things to know to judge the power of types.
+* X steps to working effectively with types